That's right, people: it’s officially mulled wine season. Time to say a big old yuletide YES to Christmas in a cup!

 Do a fire dance around the pot - this will please the volcano gods and give you a better mulled wine.
 Just kidding, but we still recommend it.

-Try to avoid powdered spice, this can give a grainy texture.
+Try to avoid powdered spice, as this can give a grainy texture.

 And if mulled wine is not your thing, you can use the same ingredients but instead of wine add cloudy apple juice and some spiced rum.

-You can’t swing a cat in the Czech Republic without knocking over some Gluhwein.
+You can’t swing a cat in the Czech Republic without knocking over some glühwein.
 Screw thermals, the Czechs drink the stuff day and night to keep warm through the winter.
-The sommelier at Prague’s Hilton has got Gluhwein on lockdown; it’s basic, boozy and kinda brilliant.
-Chuck it all in the pan and you're ready to go, baby.
+The sommelier at Prague’s Hilton has got glühwein on lockdown; it’s basic, boozy and kinda brilliant.
+Chuck it all in the pan and gently heat, then you're ready to go, baby.

-Made using 18-year-old velverty Chivas Whiskey and Benares’ own house made mulled wine reduction, the Mulled Manhattan is smoother than Terry Crews riding a seal through a vat of coconut oil.
+Made using 18-year-old velvety Chivas Whisky and Benares’ own house-made mulled wine reduction, the Mulled Manhattan is smoother than Terry Crews riding a seal through a vat of coconut oil.
 It's garnished with a slice of orange, fragrant cloves and cinnamon sticks that someone's purloined from the Benares spice cupboard.

 Because either a) you're still going through that rebellious phase and won't be told what to do by anyone, not even in Christmastime, goddamnit.
-Or you're clinging onto summer like that cat on the washing line in the poster from every 90's office.
-Basically, you want rosé in a mulled wine and you're going to have rosé in a mulled wine.
-The guys at Tom, Dick and Harry's hear ya, and they've combined Belsazar rosé wine with grapefruit liqueur, grapefruit juice, and seasonal spice.
+Or b) you're clinging onto summer like that cat on the washing line in that poster hanging in every '90s office.
+Basically, you want rosé in a mulled wine, and you're going to have rosé in a mulled wine.
+The guys at Tom, Dick and Harry's hear ya, and they've combined Belsazar rosé wine with grapefruit liqueur, grapefruit juice and seasonal spices.